dhruvramani/language-robotics/README.md

 # Language-Based Robotics

++ TODO's
+    - Save GPU memory by not creating additional variables
-Make it very accurate on while working with pixels.
+    - Make it very accurate on while working with pixels.
 Just have to change PerceptionModule.

-+ TODO's
-    - ensure that env & env_type arguments are enough for everything, don't have to change anything else
     - check for syntax errors
     - Code datatset_env & collect_demons for Furniture env
     - edit fs.py to include code to unarchive when get traj is called